FaabLondon/WDI_LDN_PROJECT4/readme.md

 <p align="center"><img src="https://i.imgur.com/YNJIqI0.png" width="700"></p>

 ###### 3-step check-out form
 * The user can checkout his/her cart by entering the delivery/billing address, his/her card details and check/modify the content of his/her cart one last time.
 The payment is processed on click of the button.
-The stripe API processes the payment (in test mode so with a fake payment card ;).
+The stripe API processes the payment (in test mode with a fake payment card ;).

 <p align="center"><img src="https://i.imgur.com/Gva3EJV.png" width="700"></p>